 - Are you able to verify that strong passwords apply to all firewalls in the inventory?

 - Does your business apply strategic division of labour when it comes to passwords or do one or more individuals have knowledge or access to all firewall passwords?

 - How frequently are firewall passwords changed?

-- What password vault is used to store firewall passwords?
+- What password vault do you have in place to store firewall passwords?

 - Do all persons with knowledge of firewall passwords or access to the password vault have a legitimate business requirement to do so?

 Firmware is the software installed directly in the hardware.
-New versions of firmware are often released by hardware manufacturers during the usable life of the hardware.
+Hardware manufacturers often release new versions of the firmware during the usable life of the equipment.